baseapp/USB-serial-LCD/README.md

 BaseApp USB-serial LCD/Keypad
 -----------------------------

-Supports HD44780 compatible LCDs.
+Supports HD44780 compatible LCDs(in 4-bit mode).
 Enumerates as a serial com port, and can be used with software like LCD smartie for windows, or LCDproc etc. for linux using matrixorbital commands.
 Also supports upto 4x4 matrix keypad.